Are You Rice-Ready?

 No, you do not have to accept the full amount offered.
 Students are encouraged to borrow only what is needed.
 You can choose to accept all, part or none of your financial aid award in your Esther account.

-Assuming all loan application steps are complete, disbursement begins around the third day of class each quadmester.
+Assuming all loan application steps are complete, disbursement begins the first Wednesday of each quadmester.

 The total cost of attendance (COA) for the academic year includes direct costs (tuition and fees) and estimated allowances for indirect costs (books, computer, room and board, etc).